In small towns especially, envisioning the future requires the ability to see beyond barriers.

 RESTAURANTS MEAN RETURN

-Restaurants, especially those that are privately owned with unique, one of a kind offerings and exciting environments are a huge benefit to downtowns throughout small town America.
+Restaurants, especially those that are privately owned with unique, one-of-a-kind offerings and exciting environments are a huge benefit to downtowns throughout small-town America.
 Every single day, community restaurants bring entire rooms full of hungry, happy people “to the table” in their very own small town.
 An enjoyable dining experience keeps customers within the city limits instead of traveling to the next town to spend their time and dollars.
 When people leave their tables with full bellies and happy hearts, they also tend to linger, exploring neighboring businesses as well.
 That means people are out on the street.
 The neighborhood becomes animated.
 People see their neighbors and want to see what all the fuss is about.
 What was once only a place of daytime commerce extends business hours into the evening as well.
-Small town restaurants are about much more than food.
+Small-town restaurants are about much more than food.
 If planned and placed correctly, they can become the beating heart of a community.

 NO REALLY MEANS YES

 Finding a restaurant that filled a “food gap” in the community became our mission.
 Small Nation team leader Jason Duff had eaten some killer pizza in a neighboring town.
-Michael Shepherd, the owner of the pizzaria, had recently been featured on the Food Network and was a founder of the World Pizza Games.
+Michael Shepherd, the owner of the pizzeria, had recently been featured on the Food Network and was a founder of the World Pizza Games.
 His business already had multiple locations, and the team thought Bellefontaine was the perfect location for a third.
-Unfortunately Michael didn’t agree.
+Unfortunately, Michael didn’t agree.

 After two failed attempts to recruit him, Jason went back to talk Michael a third time.
-If there’s one thing our Hustle Hard experiences has taught us, it’s that the word “no” is simply a delayed version of “yes” when it comes to business.
+If there’s one thing our experiences have taught us, it’s that the word “no” is simply a delayed version of “yes” when it comes to business.
 This time, Jason recognized practically everyone in the restaurant because they had driven 25 miles from Bellefontaine to eat!
 That was the deciding factor.
 Michael checked out the property and several months later, after significant renovation by the Small Nation team and a $200,000 investment in the right equipment and interior upfit for the job, Six Hundred Downtown Brick Oven Pizzeria opened its doors.

 COLLABORATION MEANS SUCCESS

 In 2017, Brittany brought Six Hundred to the national stage by competing on the Food Network’s “Guy’s Grocery Games Pizza Masters,” winning second place out of four celebrity pizza chefs.
 In the spring of 2018, Brittany was invited to speak at The White House beside President Donald Trump on the impact of tax cuts on her business and other small businesses across the Nation.
+Brittany and her team compete nationally each year to hone their craft.
+Some of their recent awards include:

 2007 US Pizza Trials